samulisuomi/finsi/README.md

 ## Comparison of alternatives

 At the time of creating this layout (somewhere around 2017) I had come across both EurKEY and Swerty but didn't like either of them.
-Anyway, be sure to check these alternatives out too if something grinds your gears about Finsi:
+Anyway, be sure to check out these alternatives if something grinds your gears about Finsi:

 * [EurKEY](https://eurkey.steffen.bruentjen.eu/)
   * Pros: Native ANSI layout which is great for software development.